4anglais/nexa.pay/README.md

 ## Notes on the current implementation

-- The app is strongly oriented around Zambian payroll terminology and currency (`ZMW`).
+- The app is strongly oriented around small business payroll terminology and currency (`ZMW`).
 - Payslip verification is handled through a signature built into the QR payload.
-- The Netlify config is already set to build from `dist` using `npm run build`.
 - There is no test suite wired up yet, so changes are currently validated by running the app and checking flows manually.

 ## Scripts